How to Write More (Spoiler Alert: It’s Not About Time)

 3. Manage your time.
 Since I already told you that you are doing too many things, it is time to pull back.
 Yes, I’m talking about strategically quitting stuff.
 You are doing too many things!

-4. Develop your writing system.
+4. Develop your writing system that includes soaring (vs slogging) sessions.
 To have confidence in your writing, you need a process.
 You have to establish a predictable system for writing that works for you.

 RELATED ARTICLES